If you’re planning to rock a set of press-on nails (or if you’re already doing so), learning how to remove nail glue is essential.

 Removing Nail Glue From Clothing or Upholstery

-For clothing, acetone will work best, but consider testing a small area of the fabric first, as acetone can break down synthetic fabrics or lift dyes.
+To remove glue from fabric, acetone will work best.
+Consider testing a small area first, as acetone can break down synthetic fabrics or lift dyes.
 If you’re worried about acetone damage, consider using petroleum jelly or warm water and detergent instead.

 Post-Removal Nail Care

-- If you have sensitive skin, try the removal methods from gentlest to harshest, starting with oil, then the soap and water soak, and finally, acetone if nothing else works.
+- If you have sensitive skin, try the removal methods from gentlest to harshest, starting with a dedicated remover, oil, soap, and water soak, and acetone if nothing else works.

 - If using acetone, be careful not to spill, use too much, or inhale any fumes.